New to Telerik Reporting? Download free 30-day trial

 Improving Server Usage

 Determining the Reporting Area: To better specify the context for each prompt, the MCP Server will attempt to determine the Telerik Reporting Area the prompt relates to.
-These areas represent the supported web frameworks and backend technologies, as listed below as pairs consisting of identifier and description:
+These areas represent the supported web frameworks and backend technologies, as listed below as pairs consisting of an identifier and a description:

 • AngularWrapper - Angular Report Viewer (wrapper of the HTML5 Report Viewer)